Minneapolis Protest Breaks Out in Violence, One Dead

 A crowd of hundreds surrounded the city’s 3rd Police Precinct, chanting slogans like “no justice, no peace, prosecute the police,” “I can’t breathe” and “hands up, don’t shoot” between bouts of tear gas, concussion grenades and rubber bullets from police.

 A protester was shot to death, according to John Elder with the Minneapolis Police Department.
-Reports that a pawn store owner shot the protester is still under investigation, Elder said in a press conference.
+Reports that a pawn store owner shot the protester are still under investigation, Elder said in a press conference.

 “The facts of what led up to the shooting are still being sorted out.
 We are truly in the infancy of this investigation,” he said.